Seinzu/Mereology/README.md

 ## Usage ##

-There are two types of thing provided in Mereology: Views and Models.
+There are three types of thing provided in Mereology: Collections, Views and Models.
 They are intended to be used together.

-The way to produce each thing is pretty similar.
+The way to produce Views and Models is mostly uniform.
 First make an object, passing the Mereology object in:

     var ExampleThing = (function(m){